-The jewel in the crown of Indonesia’s 18,000 islands, Bali is packed full of culture and adventure.
-Discover sailing in Bali with a private yacht charter and see a whole new side to this popular destination.
+The jewel in the crown of Indonesia's 18,000 islands, Bali is packed full of culture and adventure.
+Discover sailing Bali by a private yacht charter and see a whole new side to this popular destination.

 First discovered by Australian surfers in the 1970's, today Bali attracts over 6 million tourist arrivals each year.
 Many head to the bars and clubs of Kuta, or the surf beaches of the south coast; and increasingly, digital nomads have been making Ubud home.
 This tropical paradise is an easy place to spend time, and sailing in Bali is an excellent way to see more of the island.

 When it comes to spending time on the water, there is lots of choice for boat rentals in Bali.
 Most of our Sailo yacht charter options in Bali can be found in Kuta and Denpasar.
 So why charter a private boat in Bali?